officelearn/azure-docs.sv-se/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         }
     }

-### <a name="add-private-properties"></a>Lägga till egenskaper
+### <a name="add-private-properties"></a>Lägga till privata egenskaper

-Lägg till följande privata egenskaper till namnområdet TermLists, klassen Program.
+Lägg till följande privata egenskaper till namnrymden TermLists, klassen Program.

     /// <summary>
     /// The language of the terms in the term lists.